totowolf2/vibe-everyday-helper/INIT.md

 ## ACCEPTANCE CRITERIA:

-- UX/UI must be taken into account, no complexity required
+- UX/UI must be taken into account, no complexity required.
+- Easy to improve and further develop.
+- The interface is easy to use and has a uniform layout.